-As acting chief engineer, Kamini Edgley is one of Network Rail’s most senior employees.
+As director of Engineering and Asset Management, Kamini Edgley is one of our most senior employees.

 We find out what the railway means to her and the best advice she has ever received…